puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

   Configure the application based on environment variables.
 ---

-In this stage we show you how to configure your application.
+In this stage, we show you how to configure your application.
 For this lab the application of the previous lab is used.